Chocolatey, and a new machine

 I am a .NET developer (for the last 20 years or so), a technical manager, a public speaker, a happy husband and father, but most of all; I'm just a nerd.

-I'm currently a Principal at Slalom Build in Sydney, Australia, and I was previously Development Manager at Coolblue in Rotterdam, NL.
+I'm currently a Director of Software Engineering at Slalom Build in Sydney, Australia, and I was previously Development Manager at Coolblue in Rotterdam, NL.

 3 responses